Florida Court Records

 Jacksonville, FL 32231-0042

 The time to find and issue a marriage certificate varies depending on when the record was created.
-Older records may take longer than a week, while more recent records (e.g., 1970 till date) take three to five business days.
+Older records may take longer than a week, while more recent records (e.g., 1970 to date) take three to five business days.

 Marriage records cost $5.00 for the first certificate and $4 for each additional copy made with the same order.
-If you don't know when the marriage occured, you'll need to specify a range for the search (e.g., 2010 to 2024).
-For such searches, you'll be charged $2.00 for each additional year up to a maximum of $50.
+If you don’t know when the marriage occurred, you’ll need to specify a range for the search (e.g., 2010 to 2024).
+For such searches, you’ll be charged $2.00 for each additional year up to a maximum of $50.

 How to Get a Marriage License in Florida